 The recipe I use is a heady concoction of sugar, with more sugar.
 I might try reducing the quantities, though, as I need to make a birthday cake later in the week.

-If you’re reading this post on Facebook, please do leave a comment and tell me if you make elderflower cordial – perhaps we could swap recipe notes?
+- If you’re reading this post on Facebook, please do leave a comment and tell me if you make elderflower cordial – perhaps we could swap recipe notes?

 Today we spotted:

-An interesting moth on our hall ceiling
+- An interesting moth on our hall ceiling

-Sparrows nesting in a really exposed nest-box next to our patio
+- Sparrows nesting in a really exposed nest-box next to our patio

 Sunday May 24